telstra/MessagingAPI-SDK-python/README.md

 ### Retrieve Reply

-Retrieve SMS sent to the mobile number associated with the subscription.
+Retrieve SMS sent to the mobile number associated with the number.
 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/retrieveSmsReplies>.

-The function `telstra.messaging.sms.get_next_unread_reply` can be used to retrieve the next unread reply for your phone number subscription.
+The function `telstra.messaging.sms.get_next_unread_reply` can be used to retrieve the next unread reply for your phone number.
 It takes no arguments.

 Raises `telstra.messaging.exceptions.SmsError` if anything goes wrong.